-We need to add a new variant to Value to represent expression-values.
-6 to files) rather than the value of a single expression.
-Each output operation applies strict evaluation to its argument (like Rule Add, Rule Sub, and Rule App in LFAE), and the value of each expression does not need to be a normal value.
+&lt;sup>5 It is not a flaw in real-world programming languages like Haskell.
+A program shows its result by output operations (e.g. to files) rather than the value of a single expression.
+Each output operation applies strict evaluation to its argument (like Rule ADD, Rule SUB, and Rule APP in LFAE), and the value of each expression does not need to be a normal value.